 The communications division solicits coverage of events, research, and other news of interest to journalists with press releases, media advisories, tip sheets, and pitch emails.

 It is essential for event organizers to obtain permission to invite the media from featured speakers and event participants.
 In some cases, speakers do not wish to be photographed or quoted by the media.
 It is the event organizer's responsibility to find out before contacting our office seeking media coverage if it will be acceptable to event participants.

 To invite media to an event, contact Mary McCarthy Hines, director of communications, about an upcoming event as soon as possible to discern if the event has news appeal for reporters.
 Send an email with essential information about an event (title and description of event, date/time, location, sponsor, contact person, and phone number) to firstname.lastname@example.org or call 202-319-5600.
 Submissions should note whether the event is free or has a charge and if it's open to the public.

 While some events are organized and publicized with very little lead time (e.g., forums tied to a breaking news event, etc.), it is essential to give the communications office enough advance notice to prepare a news release.
 A month's lead time is acceptable; earlier is always better.
 For major events and arts/entertainment performances, the public affairs office needs at least eight weeks notice.
 Very late requests may not be fulfilled, depending on the workload of the office.

-For more information about publicity, contact the Office of Marketing and Communications at email@example.com or 202-319-5600.
+For more information about publicity, contact the Division of University Communications at email@example.com or 202-319-5600.

 The Creative Services team provides assistance with designing and placing advertisements.
 Visit the Advertising page for more information.
-As a note, the Office of Marketing and Communications does not have budgetary funds for paid advertising.
+As a note, the Division of University Communications does not have budgetary funds for paid advertising.
 While our designers will design ads for free, individual schools and departments must cover printing and insertion costs associated with advertising.